 - You and your spouse (or former spouse) did not transfer assets to one another as a part of a fraudulent scheme.

 If you do not qualify for innocent spouse relief or separation of liability relief, you may still be relieved of responsibility for tax, interest, and penalties through equitable relief.
 If you did not file a joint return but did not qualify for relief from liability for tax attributable to an item of community income, you may be eligible for equitable relief.

 Unlike innocent spouse relief or separation of liability relief, you can get equitable relief from an understated tax, or an unpaid tax.
-An unpaid tax is liability that you properly reported on your tax return, but you have not paid.
+An unpaid tax is money you accounted for and owe on your tax return, but have not paid.